 For example, I looked at three popular S&P 500 Index funds and discovered that the worst of the three siphoned off 14.4% of your account value in 10 years, 26.6% in 20 years, and a staggering 37.2% in 30 years.

 On a $100,000 Initial Account, that Adds Up to $160,712 in Lost Cash!

 And other than the fees charged, these funds are identical!
 They’re all so-called “passively-managed” funds that simply track the S&P 500 Index.
 It’s not rocket science!

 But what about the fees you pay in a Bank On Yourself plan?
 Aren’t they pretty hefty, too?

 It’s interesting how the people who complain the loudest about the fees in Bank On Yourself plans (supercharged dividend-paying whole life policies) are stockbrokers and financial advisors.

 But the reality is that those whining money managers are actually making up to ten times as much off your business as a Bank On Yourself Professional will!

 In my New York Times best-selling book, I use the example of putting $10,000 per year for thirty years into a Bank On Yourself- type policy and the very same amount into an investment account.

-If the market has moderate returns, your investment advisor will earn $100,000 – or more, while the Bank On Yourself Advisor will receive a commission of just $8,500 over 30 years.
+If the market has moderate returns, your investment advisor will earn $100,000 – or more, while the Bank On Yourself Professional will receive a commission of just $8,500 over 30 years.